martazvch/rover-lang/doc/spec.md

 ### Functions

-- They can be defined in global and local scopes
+- First class citizen : can be defined in global and local scopes and used as any object
-- They can return explicitly with `return` or implictly as the body is a block
 - Return type is defined after `->`
 - If the function doesn't return anything, you can just omit the type and the arrow (you can explicitly write `-> void`)
 - Parameters can share types